 Adding the indirect cost variation to the margin variance calculation returns the EBITDA margin bridge.

-Say indirect costs have improved 500k vs Plan...
+Indirect costs have improved 500k vs Plan...

-...the EBITDA bridge will look like this, with a 500k improvement tied to overhead reduction at the net margin -aka after indirect costs- level.
+... and the EBITDA bridge will look like this, with a 500k improvement tied to overhead reduction at the net margin -aka after indirect costs- level.